 There are a lot of locally based plant hire companies in every major city and town in Australia that will book a mini excavator with operator on your site for competitive rates - but minimum hours apply because of the stringent laws around the operator themselves.
 Most plant hire companies won’t allow the hire of a mini excavator with an operator for less than 3 hours, plus one hour travelling time - as they are required to hire the operator on a casual basis for a minimum of 3 hours to be compliant with employment law.
 As such - even if your job might only take 1 hour - you will likely be paying for 4.
 Some plant hire companies also won’t hire out just a mini excavator - most mini excavators come in a ‘mini excavator and truck combo’ - which means they are sent together and used to excavate, then remove materials from a site.
 This is a really common configuration amongst wet hire companies (and useful for the customer too).

-Mini Excavator and Mini Digger Hire: Average Day Hire Rates
+What are the average day hire rates for Mini Excavator and Mini Digger Hire:

 - Mini Excavator (1-3 tonne) without operator standard day rate - Dry Hire: $505 - $660 + GST (ex. additional travel, float and fuel surcharges)